Skip to main content

 Step into Anne Frank’s diary pages

-No visit to Amsterdam would be complete without exploring the house where a thoughtful teenager whose name is now known across the world hid during the Nazi occupation of Amsterdam.
+No visit to Amsterdam would be complete without visiting the house where a remarkable young girl, whose name is now etched in history, spent her final years in hiding during the Nazi occupation—a poignant reminder of a curious and optimistic mind and the immense tragedy that followed.
 Opened in 1960, the Anne Frank House Museum in the Jordaan neighbourhood preserves the annexe where Frank lived with her family for two years.
 View Anne’s original red-checked diary up close and see the hinged bookcase that led to their concealed living quarters.
 Check out this dedicated guide for more museums and cultural hotspots in central Amsterdam.

 Browse the markets